Northern Essex Community College: Publications

 NECC is home to Parnassus, a nationally recognized award-winning literary arts magazine in publication since 1965.
 Parnassus is a student-run and published literary magazine that is published yearly and which features student work in the form of fiction, poetry, creative nonfiction, art, and photography.
 Both the 2011 and 2018 issues of Parnassus were awarded a prestigious Pacemaker Award from the Associated Collegiate Press, placing best in the nation for two-year colleges.
 From 2009 to 2013, the magazine was awarded First Place in the Eastern Division of the Community College Humanities Association.
-Parnassus regularly features special guest authors from the New England area each year, and past guests have included Steve Almond, Andre Dubus III, Stephen King, Gregory Maguire, and Junot Diaz, amongst others.
+Parnassus regularly features special guest authors from the New England area each year, and past guests have included Steve Almond, Andre Dubus III, Stephen King, Gregory Maguire, and Junot Díaz, amongst others.

 The NECC Observer is the college's award-winning student newspaper.
 This paper is run by students and previously was awarded the designation of "College Gold Crown Newspaper" by the Columbia Scholastic Press Association.
 All students are encouraged to write for the Observer.